craftercms/docs/source/developers/cook-books/graphql/custom-graphql-schema.rst

 Custom GraphQL Schema
 =====================

-Crafter CMS provides a simple way to customize the built-in GraphQL schema, this feature can be used for integrating external services or transforming values to match special requirements.
-Once that the schema has been customized it is possible to create apps or sites that interact only using GraphQL for getting both authored content & external services.
+Crafter CMS provides a simple way to customize the built-in GraphQL schema.
+This feature can be used for integrating external services or transforming values to match special requirements.
+Once the schema has been customized it is possible to create apps or sites that interact only using GraphQL for getting both authored content & external services.

 .. note::